nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 User doesn't specify a start time or end time
 > 2a1.
-TaskManager assumes it is a whole day event
+TaskManager assumes it is a whole day event <br>
 > Use case resumes at step 3

 2b.
 User only specifies only one timing
 > 2b1.
-TaskManager assumes the task lasts for the rest of the day
+TaskManager assumes the task lasts for the rest of the day <br>
 > Use case resumes at step 3 <br>